 We’ve all had one of those nights, or maybe even a few, where we just can’t seem to catch some really good Z’s or fall asleep at all for that matter.
-We sometimes lay there for hours upon hours just thinking about the day and all of the stress in our lives, which is no good for our health or our hearts.
+We sometimes lay there for hours just thinking about the day ahead, which is no good for our health or our hearts.

-So, rather than pumping your body full of sleeping pills or taking a sleep aid that does more damage than good, try a natural herbal route, such as chamomile tea.
+Rather than pumping your body full of sleeping pills, try a natural herbal route, such as chamomile tea.
 This powerful herb has a wide variety of benefits for you that you may not even be aware of.
-It’s one of the most versatile medicinal herbs known to man thanks to its antioxidants for disease fighting and sleep assistance properties.
+It’s one of the most versatile medicinal herbs known to man thanks to its antioxidants for disease-fighting and sleep assistance properties.

 This is the first question that comes to a lot of people’s minds when they hear about this natural sleep aid.
 What on earth is chamomile tea?
 Well, let’s break it down, shall we?

-Chamomile is an herb that has been utilized for centuries, dating back to ancient egypt, to treat a number of issues.
+Chamomile is an herb that has been utilized for centuries, dating back to ancient Egypt, to treat a number of issues.
 Today, it is widely used for sleeping.
-It’s very easily accessible in pretty much all supermarkets, large retail stores and drug stores.
-You can buy it already in a tea bag or your can make one yourself.
+It’s very easily accessible in pretty much all supermarkets, large retail stores, and drug stores.
+You can buy it already in a tea bag or you can make one yourself.
 Once consumed, the apigenin goes to work.
 It’s a phenolic flavonoid that is linked with sleep and tranquility enhancing effects.
 The best part about it is that it does not contain caffeine!

 Back in 2009, there was a study funded by the National Center for Complementary and Alternative Medicine that reviewed the effectiveness of chamomile tea in patients who were diagnosed with anxiety.
 Long story short, this herb was found to reduce stress and anxiety.
 But what about sleep?
 Well, if you’re anxious or stress do you think you’re going to sleep well?
 Probably not!
 This is why it’s recommended that you drink a glass of this tea before bedtime to help relax your body.